Sanju1704/tic-tac-toe/README.md

-This a project of tic-tac-toe game build with html css and javascript(DOM)
+This is a project of tic-tac-toe game build with html css and javascript(DOM)